html-next/rfcs/text/use-semver-in-flexi-interdependencies.md

 repo to do interdependency checks between versions.
 Warn the user when there is a minor version mismatches, error when there is a major version mismatch.

-### Example
+### Example 1

-* flexi-dsl adds a new attribute, gets a minor version bump to v2.5.0
+1. flexi-dsl adds a new attribute, gets a minor version bump to v2.5.0
-* flexi-default-styles adds a CSS class for said attribute, gets a minor version bump to v2.2.0
+2. flexi-default-styles adds a CSS class for said attribute, gets a minor version bump to v2.2.0
-* flexi repo warns the user if they have flexi-dsl >= v2.5.0 but flexi-default-styles <= v2.2.0
+3. flexi repo warns the user if they have flexi-dsl >= v2.5.0 but flexi-default-styles <= v2.2.0

+### Example 2

-* flexi-layouts changes the name of components, major version bump to v3.0.0
+1. flexi-layouts changes the name of components, major version bump to v3.0.0
-* flexi-dsl accommodates the change, major version bump to v3.0.0
+2. flexi-dsl accommodates the change, major version bump to v3.0.0
-* flexi errors if the user has flexi-dsl >= 3.0.0 but flexi-layouts <= 3.0.0, or
+3. flexi errors if the user has flexi-dsl >= 3.0.0 but flexi-layouts <= 3.0.0, or
    vice versa.

 ### Initial spike